apptessence/wordsby2-flask/Readme.md

 ## Readme File

-This is the repository for the Wordloops Game.
+This is the repository for the Wordloops Game Flask Server.
 All code and other work copyright Dan Donaldson, 2020.
 Built on existing work by Dan Donaldson, copyright 2014.

 ## Project Goals

-1. build Python-only strictly local version to get logic right

-2. implement a local-only HTML5 version to get layout right

-3. rebuild browser version using React

-4. rebuild using React-native for mobile versioning
+Build Flask Server to manage live score updates
+Add functionality to display leaderboards by tournament Add functionality to allow registration for play
+Add functionality to join player pools
+Add functionality to assemble tournaments from pools Add functionality to run tournaments
+Add functionality to run game code on server for each game

 ## Description